Before you start

 8. Verify - don't trust t=0

 - Don't export while iterating.
-When the walkthrough is right, report the project URL
+When the walkthrough is right, share the project review link with the user and offer tweaks; export only once they confirm.

 Style rules